Office of Undergraduate Research Mentor-of-the-Year Award

 • If others will support or nominate this mentor (To your knowledge.)

-• To provide a short essay (maximum 1,000 words) describing why you believe that this person is deserving of the Undergraduate Research Mentor Award
+• To provide a short essay (500 – 1,000 words) describing why you believe that this person is deserving of the Office of Undergraduate Research Mentor-of-the-Year Award and listing accomplishments of undergraduates guided by the mentor

 • 2022: Omiya Hassan and Christopher Josey